 What is Discounted Cash Flow (DCF) and Why Does it Matter?

 A common (and fair!) question is, “What is the point of a DCF in the first place?“.

-Discounted Cash Flow Analysis (or DCF) is the core method of Business Valuation used across the Finance world (Investment Banking, Private Equity, Investment Management, and Corporate M&A).
+Discounted Cash Flow Analysis (or DCF) is the core method of Business Valuation professionals use across the Finance world (Investment Banking, Private Equity, Investment Management, and Corporate M&A).

 It’s one of the Three Primary Methods of Business Valuation.
-In fact, the other two methods of Business Valuation (Trading and Transaction Comparables) are ‘shorthand’ analyses that are underpinned by the DCF approach.
-We discuss these connections in more detail in our Launchpad Valuation Course (currently available to site Members only).
+The other two methods of Business Valuation (Trading and Transaction Comparables) are ‘shorthand’ analyses underpinned by the DCF approach.

 For now, the short story is that the DCF method is central to Business Valuation.
 As a result, interviewers ask this question a LOT to gauge whether prospective employees truly ‘get it’.